kushal-dudipala/sysmon/README.md

 ### Super Quick Start

 Download sysmon.zip from root dir, unzip, and use!
+You will need to verify that the app is safe to use in system-settings.

 ### Quick Start from source